-Children's assessment records show their developing skills, interests and dispositions in relation to mathematical and literacy concepts, oral language and progress that aligns with the learning outcomes of Te Whāriki, the early childhood curriculum.
+Children's assessment records evidence their developing skills, interests and dispositions in relation to mathematical and literacy concepts, oral language and align with the learning outcomes of Te Whāriki, the early childhood curriculum.

-- Teachers' use of information about children's cultures, languages and identities to provide relevant experiences that extend children's learning, is evident in assessment records.
-Teachers are considering how to consistently show that they respond to online feedback from parents about their child's learning. - Teachers' professional inquiries inform curriculum decisions, and demonstrate they know children well within the context of their home lives.
-Younger children benefit from teachers' responsive interactions with them. - Individual planning demonstrates that children's learning is well-supported by teachers through provision of activities aligned with the principles, strands and learning outcomes of Te Whāriki.
+- Teachers' professional inquiries inform curriculum decisions, and demonstrate they know children well within the context of their home lives.
+Younger children benefit from teachers' responsive interactions with them. - Assessment records make children's cultures, languages and identities visible.
+Teachers use this information alongside parent aspirations to provide relevant activities, resources and cultural celebrations to extend children's learning. - Individual planning demonstrates that children's learning is well-supported by teachers through provision of activities aligned with the principles, strands and learning outcomes of Te Whāriki.
+Teachers are building their understanding of specific teaching strategies that support complex thinking and working theories, particularly for older children.